vanyasem/hackintosh-supermicro-kabylake/README.md

 SuperMicro does not allow to change CFG lock in UEFI settings, so you will have to manually patch your UEFI to remove CFG lock.
 You will have to follow [this guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#checking-if-your-firmware-supports-cfg-lock-unlocking) first before attempting to install macOS.
 It's perfectly safe to do, as long as you understand the instructions given, and perform them exactly as described.

+You will also need to disable VT-D in UEFI settings.
+You can take a look at my UEFI settings in [this folder](UEFI_Settings/).

 After installing, you might be interested in [enabling secure boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#dmgloading).
 I have only tested the "Default" option.

 You can also [disable on-screen logging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html#config-changes) once you're sure that your system is stable.